Hassiummm/Hello-World/README.md

 It's now a .tex document, so you can include it using \input.
 This is a simple setup—feel free to remove any commands you find unnecessary. ╭(╯^╰)╮

 I made a small demo for this, check what it looks like!
+If you are interested in how it looks for a math note, check my note *An Introduction to Proofs*.

 I plan to add more functions to this style.
 Please contact me if you have any idea.